DaveBenham/VenomModules/README.md

 - **+/- 2 V**
 - **+/- 5 V**
 - **+/- 10 V** (default)
+- **Custom**

+If **Custom** is chosen, then two menu options are added to set the custom range: **Custom min** for the full counter-clockwise level, and **Custom max** for the full clockwise level.
+The min and max values can range from -100 to 100.
+You can enter simple mathematical expressions - all of the keyins that work for setting a knob value also work for the custom levels.
+You are free to set the min greater than the max so the knobs work in reverse.

 #### Quantize
 Determines how values are quantized.
 - **Off (continuous)** (default) - Neither the output nor the knob offset values are quantized.
 - **Output to Integers (octaves)** - The sum of input voltage plus knob value is quantized to the nearest integral Volt.
-The knob offset display value is not quantized.
 - **Output to 1/12 V (semitones)** - The sum of input voltage plus knob value is quantized to the nearest 1/12 Volt.
-The knob offset display value is not quantized.
+- **Output to custom interval** - The sum of input voltage plus knob value is quantized to the nearest multiple of an interval that you specify.
 - **Offset to Integers (octaves)** - The knob offset value (and display value) is quantized to the nearest integral Volt.
 - **Offset to 1/12 V (semitones)** - The knob offset value (and display value) is quantized to the nearest 1/12 Volt.
+- **Offset to custom interval** - The knob offset value (and display value) is quantized to the nearest multiple of an interval that you specify.

+If either **custom interval** option is chosen, then a **Custom quantize interval** menu option is added to set the custom interval.
+The interval can be any positive value up to 100.
+You can enter simple mathematical expressions - all of the keyins that work for setting a knob value also work for the custom interval.
+If you enter a value less than or equal to zero, then the value will be transformed into 1.

 #### Display unit
-Determines how knob values are displaed and entered in knob context menu and hover text.
+Determines how knob values are displayed and entered in knob context menu and hover text.
 Output values are always in Volts.
 - **Volts (V)** (default)
 - **Cents (&cent;)**